lachstr/lachstr.github.io/_posts/2022-06-10-income-tax.md

 plt.legend()
 ```

 Those wanting to view the full source code may do so at [github.com/lachstr/income-taxes-by-country-plot](https://github.com/lachstr/income-taxes-by-country-plot).
-A Python3 installation with numpy and matplotlib should be sufficient.
+A Python 3 installation with numpy and matplotlib should be sufficient to reproduce the plots locally.